MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-categories-templates.md

 ---
 # required metadata

-title: Synchronize project expense categories between Finance and Operations and Project Service Automation
+title: Synchronize project expense categories between finance and operations and Project Service Automation
 description: This article describes the templates and underlying tasks that are used to synchronize project expense categories between Microsoft Dynamics 365 Finance and Dynamics 365 Project Service Automation.
 author: Yowelle
 ms.date: 07/20/2018